 Illinois Involuntary Manslaughter Laws

 The Illinois Criminal Code of 1961 classifies homicide -- the intentional or unintentional killing of a human being -- as an offense directed against the person.
 Under the statute, homicide occurs in one of two ways: by murder or manslaughter.
 Murder generally involves an intentional killing, while manslaughter, defined as the unintentional killing of an individual without lawful justification, does not.

 In contrast to the crime of first-degree murder, which requires a mental state of intent or knowledge that the accused person's actions create a strong probability of death or serious bodily harm, involuntary manslaughter only requires that a person "recklessly" perform the act(s) causing an individual's death.
 A person acts "recklessly" when he or she "consciously disregards a substantial and unjustifiable risk that circumstances exist or that a result will follow, … and that disregard constitutes a gross deviation from the standard of care that a reasonable person would exercise in the situation."

-Conviction of a Class 2 felony carries a heavier sentence and is subject to a term of 3 to 7 years in prison, periodic imprisonment of 18 to 30 months, or probation or conditional discharge of up to 4 years; a fine of up to $25,000; and/or restitution.
+Class 2 felony: 3-7 yrs. in prison, up to $25,000 fine, periodic imprisonment of 18 to 30 months, or probation or conditional discharge of up to 4 years; a fine of up to $25,000; and/or restitution.

 *See Involuntary Manslaughter Penalties and Sentencing to learn more.

-Note: State laws are constantly changing -- please contact an Illinois criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.